datahint-eu/edu-dotnet/general/HTTP.md

 In the context of HTTP, a resource is any content that can be identified and accessed via the web.
 This includes:

-HTML documents: Web pages.
+- HTML documents: Web pages.
-Images: JPEG, PNG, GIF files.
+- Images: JPEG, PNG, GIF files.
-Videos: MP4, AVI files.
+- Videos: MP4, AVI files.
-APIs: JSON or XML data endpoints.
+- APIs: JSON or XML data endpoints.
-Scripts: JavaScript files.
+- Scripts: JavaScript files.
-Stylesheets: CSS files.
+- Stylesheets: CSS files.
-Each resource is identified by a *URI* (Uniform Resource Identifier).
+- Each resource is identified by a *URI* (Uniform Resource Identifier).

-## URI vs URL
+## URI vs URL vs URN

 *URI (Uniform Resource Identifier)*
 A URI is a string that identifies a resource either by location, name, or both.
 It is a generic term that includes both URLs and URNs.